wenwenwenwenti/FedCCFA/README.md

 > value you want.

 For the descriptions of other hyperparameters, please refer to our paper for more details.

+### Datasets

+Three datasets (Fashion-MNIST, CIFAR-10 and CINIC-10) are used in our experiments.
+You can download these datasets and put them in `./data`.

+For other datasets, you can download them and implement data distribution in `./utils/gen_dataset.py`.

 ### Example for FedCCFA under sudden drift setting